Narcolepsy: Definition, Symptoms, Causes & Treatments

-Narcolepsy is one of the major Sleep Disorders or Hypersomnias and in its simplest form is best described as an uncontrollable excessive sleeping tendency, particularly during what may be considered “normal” daylight hours.
-This uncontrollable sleepiness is more than just being a little tired, it feels as though you are tired ALL the time and not only is it difficult to stay awake, when you do sleep it is not a deep, satisfying experience.
+Narcolepsy is a sleep disorder associated with profound excessive daytime sleepiness, sleep paralysis, cataplexy and sleep hallucinations.
+This uncontrollable sleepiness is more than just being a little tired, it feels as though you are tired ALL the time and not only is it difficult to stay awake, when you do sleep it is not a deep, satisfying experience.1

 From a more technical perspective, Narcolepsy is indeed a neurological disorder first documented in Germany in the late 1870’s.
 Recent research has focused on Genetic analysis that affects the production of chemicals in the brain, such as Hypocretin, which has an influence on sleep cycles and REM Sleep.
 Chemical imbalances together with environmental stresses are believed to trigger bouts of Narcolepsy and there is yet to be a consensus in the academic arena – sleep disorder, medical disorder, neurological disorder and in recent research even auto-immune disorder.

 In summary, you frequently fall asleep at random times, unexpectedly and without warning…and it is a problem for you or your friends and family.